Wiregarden is several things:

 You won't need to talk to a salesperson to do it.

 Linux is the leading operating system on servers, clouds and embedded devices, so it has priority.
-Still considering options to integrate other OSes with Wiregarden, without getting too mired in OS-specific networking details.
+Integrating other OSes with Wiregarden is being considered.

 The network model stores information about each device, so that it can be replicated to all the others:

-Your traffic never transits the Wiregarden service infrastructure.
+Your traffic never transits the Wiregarden service infrastructure -- not even encrypted traffic.
 The wiregarden API server stores a model of your network topology, so that it can be relayed to all your devices.
-The only activity logged is API activity:
+The only activity logged is API activity, such as:

-OAuth sign-in with Github is provided for convenience, but it isn't mandatory.
-Feel free to sign up with an isolated email if you prefer.
+Sign-in with Github is provided for convenience, but it isn't mandatory.
+There are good reasons to keep social accounts separate from other services; feel free to sign up with an isolated email if you prefer.

 Zero-trust networking is really about defining access policies that build trust based on identity, rather than by virtue of being able to connect to a network.
 Wiregarden's network model, by building off of Wireguard, naturally identifies devices by their public key identity.